mahmoud/face/PROJECT_LOG.md

   * If one is on parent and the other is on subcommand, pick the most local one?
   * If both are at the same level, raise an error as soon as one is set.
+* Allow middlewares to "override", "update", or "transform" injectables, aka provide an injectable which has already been provided.
+We don't want to invite conflicts, so they would need to explicitly accept that injectable as well as provide it.
+* Better document that if middleware arguments have a default value, they will not pull in flags.

 19.1.0
 ------